 Summer is almost here, but what if your summer body is nowhere to be found?
 What if you did not lose those extra 10 pounds but instead gained 10 more?
 Well, you are not alone!
 Did you know that almost 70 percent of Americans are considered overweight or obese?
 That is 7 out 10 people walking down the street.
-And according to a recent health survey, 3 out of those 7 think that they have a normal weight.
-The reason is because being overweight has become so normal that we do not notice it anymore.
+And according to a recent health survey, 30 percent of those people think that their weight is normal.
+Being overweight is so widespread that we do not notice it anymore.

 While being in good physical health is essential to overall well-being, finding the time and motivation to work out can be challenging.
 Here are some simple tips to sneak workouts into your everyday routine.
 Small changes can make all the difference in becoming the best version of yourself.